PardoAlejo/MovieCuts/README.md

 The script has several options:
 - `--zip_file_index`: To download a specific zip file, if not provided the script will download one by one.
 - `--download_and_unzip`: If provided the script will download and unzip the data afterwards.
-- `--unzip`: If provided the script will attempt to unzip the data, not that it will check that all zip files are in the folder, if not, it will throw an error.
+- `--unzip`: If provided the script will attempt to unzip the data.
+It will check that all zip files are in the folder, if not, it will throw an error.

 **Dependencies for moviecuts_downloader.py**: `pip install google-measurement-protocol` and `pip install tqdm`.